ambrosia13/HoneyShaders/README.md

 - Bloom that supports realistic emissivity values more reminiscent to that of real life, completely customizable (WIP)
 - Tonemapping & HDR support (WIP, currently only for bloom)
+- Auto exposure (WIP, currently only for bloom)
 - Support for vanilla effects
-- Underwater & underlava blur and screen tints
-- Shader effects triggered by potion activation
+- Fancy extra shader effects for various vanilla situations
 - Many misc & memey effects.
 For those that like fun!

 ## Known issues: